STM-Capstone-2022/stm-capstone-door-knock-detection/README.md

 Any email address will work, but a downfall to this is that constant door knocking will send multiple Emails, so choose one where you don't mind a potential flood of Emails from AWS.

 An Email will be sent to the address you provided.
-You must click the link Emailed to you to confirm and activate the subscription
+You must click the link Emailed to you to confirm and activate the subscription.

+### Step 3 cont.

+Navigate back to the rule action step, and click on your newly created SNS topic.
+If you don't see it, press the refresh button to the right of the dropdown menu.

+For the message format, keep it as RAW so you can see the payload from the Email.

+For the IAM role, create an IAM rule using the **Create new role** button.